 I create because I have to.
 It is as essential to my being as the food I eat and the air I breathe.
 My process begins with visions of shape and line.
 As an object begins to take form, I draw loose sketches of my vision.
 The forms then begin to take on more distinctive characteristics, and I go over the original drawing with heavier, more defined lines.
-Once this design has taken form on paper, I chart out a journey to travel with the raw material.
-I leave openings in my plan so I have the opportunity to explore avenues that may not have been visible on the original route.
-I navigate through the process trusting my instincts as I go.
+Once this design has taken form on paper, I chart out the journey I will go with the raw material.
+It is important to me to leave openings in my plan for spontaneity and I navigate through the process trusting my instincts as I go.
 While I keep an eye on the map, I retain the right to be impulsive, to change, and to improve my route along the path of reaching my final destination.

 My inspirations almost always take form as a piece of furniture.
 I attest this to my practical Mid-western roots, where I was taught that material things should serve a function.
 I also work with furniture forms because of the scale.
 It is intimate, yet approachable.
 My work is art that you do not simply observe, but interact with every day.

-The process of creating is as important as the finished piece.
-I find it spell binding; the hypnotic powers of manipulating red hot steel, the meditative draw of hand-finishing a beautiful piece of wood.
-In my work, I choose to leave some signs of the maker behind.
-More than just a signature, these rasp lines and grind marks are the visual signs of the process.
+The process of creating to me is more important than the finished piece.
+In my work, I like to leave signs of the maker behind.
+More than just a signature, the rasp and grind marks are the visual signs of the process.
 They help to tell the story of its creation.
 They also give clues about the maker.
-These “fingerprints” are there to be experienced and help the viewer/participant to achieve a richer connection with the work.
+These “fingerprints” are there to be experienced and help the viewer/participant to attain a deeper connection with the work.
 I am part of the piece, as are the inspirations and influences that came before me.

 * Please contact Chris Martin Furniture or one of our representatives for information on pricing and availability of pieces shown or to commission work to suit your own specific desires.